aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-to-pdf-and-svg-export-options/dwg-to-compliance-pdf/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Convert DWG to PDF (PDF/A1a & A1b) using Aspose.CAD for Java
+# Convert DWG to PDF/A1a & PDF/A1b using Aspose.CAD for Java

 ## Introduction